silx-kit/fabio/doc/source/man/eiger2crysalis.rst

 Nota:
 -----

-Images are made square, so the beam center found in the eperanto image differs from the one entered.
+Images are made square, so the beam center found in the esperanto image differs from the one entered.

 .. command-output:: eiger2crysalis -\-help
     :nostderr: